MCai416/Linear-Regressions/README.md

 OLS and Ridge Regression based on Hoerl and Kennard (1970) and Hoerl, Kennard, Baldwin (1975).

-{lease install the preliminary library required.
-I used anaconda 3 - spyder 3 as IDE.
+Please install the preliminary library required.
+I used anaconda 3 - spyder 3 as IDE, which included all of them.

 copy the file to your directory and then type: import Ridge